 But you get the picture.
 “Oh look,” my friends coo.
 “Didn’t they just know how to write a letter in the olden days?
 This was just an ordinary letter, but it’s so beautiful!
 Look at the handwriting!
 Even the address sounds so romantic!
 That stamp is so Deco!”

 They’re correct, of course.
 Old envelopes are entrancing.
 What could be more perfect than owning stationery with beautiful old mail on it?

-How about OWNING THE ACTUAL BEAUTIFUL OLD MAIL, you fucking morons?
+How about, you know, OWNING THE ACTUAL BEAUTIFUL OLD MAIL?

 They don’t understand philately.
 It transcends ‘collecting stamps’, and delves into the how and why and when of human communication.
 The stuff my friends love on the expensive hipster stationery is what I love about items of commercial mail.
 They’re evocative.
 They tell stories of how people lived in the past – everything from the majestic to the mundane, as you soon learn if you’re lucky enough to find one with its letter still enclosed.
 And they can be beautiful to look at, which is always a nice bonus.